 ACV has also been proven effective in regulating the gut microbiome.
 While that directly links to the digestive system, studies have found the microbiome impacts hair growth and follicle health by producing necessary nutrients.
 A good microbiome sustains body conditions ideal for healthy hair thickness and growth.

 Few could deny the antimicrobial and antifungal capacity associated with ACV for many health procedures, including treating acid reflux, losing weight, and even as an effective home remedy for gout.
 The claim is backed by various research trials, each concerned with a different microbe and its impacts.

-One study demonstrated ACV’s ability to downregulate inflammatory cytokines.
-This benefit may be able to help with an itchy scalp, frequently caused by inflammatory skin conditions such as seborrheic dermatitis.
-(6)
+One study demonstrated ACV’s ability to downregulate inflammatory cytokines, similar to that of the widely known turmeric benefits.
+This property may be able to help with an itchy scalp, frequently caused by inflammatory skin conditions such as seborrheic dermatitis.